feathersjs/docs/guides/basics/services.md

 Services are the heart of every Feathers application and JavaScript objects or instances of [a class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) that implement certain methods.
 Services provide a uniform, protocol independent interface for how to interact with any kind of data like:

 - Reading and/or writing from a database
-- Call another microservice/API
 - Interacting with the file system
+- Call another API
-- Call other service
+- Call other services like
   - Send an email,
   - Process a payment,
   - Return the current weather for a location, etc.

 Protocol independent means that to a Feathers service it does not matter if it has been called internally, through a REST API or websockets (both of which we will look at later).